Software testing procedures can turn into problems when internal testing is the only route chosen: here's how to come over it.

 Cybersecurity: the Rise of Ethical Hacking

-Business leaders must push to educate their staff about simple social engineering scams like phishing and more sophisticated cybersecurity attacks that render intellectual property and personal data at risk.
-But that's not all.
-There's on more thing they can do: hire an ethical hacker.
+Business leaders must push to educate their staff about simple social engineering scams like phishing.
+But they can do more: hire an ethical hacker.

 Simple firewalls and antivirus applications are no longer sufficient1 security measures.
 Since cyber threats can originate at any company level, business leaders can no longer rely on IT experts to protect their data alone.
 Instead, business leaders must push to educate their staff about simple social engineering scams like phishing and more sophisticated cybersecurity attacks that render intellectual property and personal data at risk.
 But that's not all.
 There's a strategy the management can adopt besides educating its employees: entrust an ethical hacker.